mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 If you notice that you are bleeding you should take these steps immediately:

 1. Apply direct pressure on the bleeding site.
 2. After applying pressure, follow the BMT Emergency Guide.
-If it is between 8:00am and 8:00pm, call the BMT Outpatient Clinic at (212) 639-2399.
-If it is after 8:00pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.
+If it is between 8:00 am and 8:00 pm, call the BMT Outpatient Clinic at (212) 639-2399.
+If it is after 8:00 pm, call (212) 639-2000 and ask for the doctor covering bone marrow transplant.
 3. Apply ice over the bridge of your nose for nosebleeds.

 Call your doctor immediately if you:

 * Have black bowel movements, blood in your stool, or rectal bleeding
 * Have blood in your urine
-* Have a headache that do not get better, blurred vision, or dizziness
+* Have a headache that does not get better, blurred vision, or dizziness
-* Cough up blood, vomit blood, or get a nose bleeds
+* Cough up blood, vomit blood, or get a nose bleed

 ### Living With a Low Red Blood Cell Count (Anemia)
 Your chemotherapy will cause you to have a very low red blood cell count, a condition known as anemia.
 Hemoglobin in red blood cells carries oxygen from the lungs to the tissues in all parts of the body.
 When your red blood cell count is low, your body cannot carry oxygen as well.
 Anemia can make you feel tired and weak.
 You may also feel dizzy or lightheaded when changing positions quickly from lying to standing.